innocentmchry/webrtcdjango/README.md

 ## Project Overview

-This project is a video conference web application that utilizes the WebRTC technology with the Agora SDK.
+This is still an undergoing project which is basically a video conferencing web application that utilizes the WebRTC technology with the Agora SDK.
 The application is built using the Django framework and incorporates image processing techniques to analyze participant behavior.

 ## Features